moabe84/solvation_free_energy/README.md

 **Step 3:**

-The DFT solvation free energy calculations are performed at STP condition (T = 298.15 K and P = 1 atm) using the [ORCA package](https://orcaforum.kofo.mpg.de) at the very accurate level of theroy: wB97X-D4 functional and  def2-TZVP basis set.
+The DFT solvation free energy calculations are performed at STP condition (T = 298.15 K and P = 1 atm) using the [ORCA package](https://orcaforum.kofo.mpg.de) at a very accurate level of theory: wB97X-D4 functional and def2-TZVP basis set.

 **Step 4:**